 My second meal is usually some cheese with olives or pickles or liver paté or salmon or oysters.

-Beverages are water, tea w/cream, kombucha, lime juice in water, glass of wine, occasional mixed drink (as low sugar as possible.)
+Beverages are water, tea w/cream, a glass of red wine, bone broth, or a very occasional mixed drink (as low sugar as possible.)

 Interestingly, I am not hungry until about 11 am or noon most days.
 I drink a cup of tea with heavy cream and a cup of salted bone broth to stay hydrated and keep my electrolytes balanced.
 I eat one meal late morning and another meal sometime between 4 and 6 pm.

 Because I have trouble digesting many vegetables and fruits (FODMAPS-intolerance), I get my micronutrients and minerals from wisely sourced meat, eggs, dairy, bone broth, seafood, and liver/organ meats.
 I eat plants that I can digest easily like spinach, chard, tomatoes, olives, cucumbers, lemons and limes.

 I supplement Vitamin D, Magnesium and Krill oil.
 You can read my blog post about supplements here.

 For the last month, I’ve been eating what is called a ketogenic diet.
 Basically, I am running my body off fats (in the form of ketone bodies) instead of carbs (with the exception of the bit of necessary glucose I need for my brain.)
 Similar to Atkins induction, but with more fat, less protein and only pastured meats, eggs and dairy and mostly local & organic foods.

 To stay in ketosis, I eat less than 40 gm of carbs a day, about 60 gm of protein and the rest of my food as fat.
 I don’t count calories and I eat only when I am hungry.